 Like all our permanent committees, the Committee on Peace and International Security meets at our twice-yearly Assemblies.
 All Member parliaments are able to take an active role in putting forward items for the Committee agenda, bringing their perspective to the debates and the drafting of resolutions.
 Once a year, the Committee prepares a resolution for adoption by IPU Members.

-The work of the Committee is guided by an 18-member Bureau with representatives from all geo-political groups.
+The work of each Committee is guided by an 18-member Bureau with three representatives per geopolitical group –among the three, there must be at least one man and one woman.
 The Bureau helps to set the agenda for each session and proposes a work programme for the Committee.